 The original idea behind WIN is to re-invigorate local government in Wells, invite more people to have their say and bring forth the non-voters and spur them into taking part in what happens to their city.

 It is called Wells SOUP, and while eating delicious soup is part of the deal, there is much more to savour.
+Click here for details… And during the Covid-19 pandemic, WIN councillors have been at the forefront of initiatives to help and support those whose lives and businesses have been badly affected by the lockdowns.

 WIN is funded by donations we rely on your generosity to keep momentum going.
 Your money goes towards helping us voice your ambitions for Wells.